 The following documents are required from visitors:

-- A stamp on the passport
+• A stamp on the passport

-- A printed document called a Visitor Record
+• A printed document called a Visitor Record

 NOTE: a visitor can travel to Canada whether their visa is stamped or not provided they are going to spend just six months there.
-If they are to spend more than six months, then they should have a visitors record, and the record should have the same duration n with your own.
+If they are to spend more than six months, then they should have a visitor record, and the record should have the same duration n with your own.

 Children Study Permit

-If your child or children who are accompanying you to Canada for your study or work is under the age of 19, they are considered by the British Government as MINORS, and as such, they should have a study permit depending on the level of education of the child, without any letter of acceptance from any institution.
+If your child or children who are accompanying you to Canada for your study or work are under the age of 19, they are considered by the British Government as MINORS, and as such, they should have a study permit depending on the level of education of the child, without any letter of acceptance from any institution.

 The following documents will be required for the children:

-- Your child’s immunization records since birth
+• Your child’s immunization records since birth

-- Your child’s original birth certificate
+• Your child’s original birth certificate

-- 2 years of your child’s official school records,
+• 2 years of your child’s official school records,

-- The child’s school record should be in English or with a certified English translation
+• The child’s school record should be in English or with a certified English translation

 Read Also: